 - The hardware brown-out feature resets the microcontroller and keeps it until the power supply is returned to the operating range.
 This ensures that all parts of the circuit work correctly.

-- Software brown-out part – an interrupt based functionality that detects falling voltage, which allows the software to take care of critical components like saving vital information to non-volatile memory before resetting.
+- Software brown-out part – an interrupt-based functionality that detects falling voltage, which allows the software to take care of critical components like saving vital information to non-volatile memory before resetting.

 What causes a brown-out

-As an example, let us see how the Atmega128 microcontroller, which has an On-chip Brown-out detector, reacts to the brown-out event.
+For example, let us see how the Atmega128 microcontroller, which has an On-chip Brown-out detector, reacts to the brown-out event.
 The trigger level can be set to 2.7V or 4.0V by programming Fuse bits.
 Trigger level also has a hysteresis to avoid spiky operation.
 The hysteresis can be interpreted as VBOT+=VBOT+VHYST/2 and VBOT-=VBOT-VHYST/2.

-If the Brown-Out circuit is enabled by the Fuse bit and Vcc voltage decreases to a value bellow trigger value (VBOT-), then the Brown-Out reset is activated.
-After supply voltage rises above the triggered level (VBOT+), the delay timer starts counting, which keeps MCU on the reset stage for some time, giving enough time for the power supply to normalize.
+If the Brown-Out circuit is enabled by the Fuse bit and Vcc voltage decreases to a value bellow the trigger value (VBOT-), then the Brown-Out reset is activated.
+After the supply voltage rises above the triggered level (VBOT+), the delay timer starts counting, which keeps MCU on the reset stage for some time, giving enough time for the power supply to normalize.
 After the timer counts up, the internal reset signal is released.